 The University of Pittsburgh Medical Center (UPMC) is the premier health system in western Pennsylvania and one of the most renowned academic medical centers in the United States.
 The health system consists of tertiary, specialty and community hospitals, physician offices, and rehabilitation facilities.
 By integrating the resources of the University of Pittsburgh School of Pharmacy and UPMC, this residency program offers a challenging yet flexible environment where pharmacy residents learn to provide safe and effective, evidenced-based pharmacotherapy to individual patients.

-Western Psychiatric Institute and Clinic (WPIC) of UPMC Presbyterian Shadyside is a 300-bed acute psychiatric hospital.
-WPIC provides mental health care for more than 15,000 patients each year.
+UPMC Western Psychiatric Hospital (WPH) of UPMC Presbyterian Shadyside is a 300-bed acute psychiatric hospital.
+WPH provides mental health care for more than 15,000 patients each year.
 This includes about 4,000 inpatients seen in our hospital as well as over 11,000 outpatients and consults within the UPMC Health System.
-As part of UPMC, WPIC provides a comprehensive range of behavioral health services for individuals, including children, adolescents, adults, and seniors, who are at every stage in their recovery.
+As part of UPMC, WPH provides a comprehensive range of behavioral health services for individuals, including children, adolescents, adults, and seniors, who are at every stage in their recovery.

-Considered one of the nation's foremost academic-based psychiatric care facilities, WPIC is consistently ranked as one of the best psychiatric hospitals in America by U.S. News & World Report.
-WPIC houses the Department of Psychiatry of the University of Pittsburgh School of Medicine and is dedicated to providing behavioral health professionals with state-of-the-art training and assistance.
+Considered one of the nation's foremost academic-based psychiatric care facilities, UPMC Western Psychiatric Hospital is consistently ranked as one of the best psychiatric hospitals in America by U.S. News & World Report.
+UPMC Western Psychiatric Hospital houses the Department of Psychiatry of the University of Pittsburgh School of Medicine and is dedicated to providing behavioral health professionals with state-of-the-art training and assistance.

 Pittsburgh, PA 15213